Reality Bites

 Reality Bites is a 1994 American romantic comedy-drama film written by Helen Childress and directed by Ben Stiller in his feature directorial debut.
-It stars Winona Ryder, Ethan Hawke, and Stiller, with supporting roles by Janeane Garofalo and Steve Zahn.
-The film follows an aspiring videographer, working on a documentary about the disenchanted lives of her friends and roommates.
+It stars Winona Ryder, Ethan Hawke and Stiller, with supporting roles by Janeane Garofalo and Steve Zahn.
+The film follows aspiring videographer Lelaina Pierce, working on a documentary about the disenchanted lives of her friends and roommates.

 Childress wrote the initial screenplay on spec in 1990, inspired by the lives of her friends and herself during the U.S. economic recession in the early 1990s.
-Stiller was hired as director in 1991, but later starred in the film after working with Childress on the final screenplay, which was completed in December 1992.
+Stiller was hired as director in 1991 but later starred in the film after working with Childress on the final screenplay, which was completed in December 1992.
 The film faced production delays until Ryder committed to the project, after which Hawke and Zahn were cast.
 Garofalo was fired during filming but returned after Ryder stepped in on her behalf.
 Principal photography lasted 42 days in 1993, with filming taking place in Houston and Los Angeles.

-Reality Bites received generally positive reviews from critics, with praise for the performances of Ryder, Hawke and Garofalo.
-It grossed $41 million worldwide.
+Reality Bites premiered at the Sundance Film Festival on January 28, 1994, and was released theatrically on February 18, 1994 by Universal Pictures.
+The film received generally positive reviews from critics, with praise for the performances of Ryder, Hawke and Garofalo.
+It grossed $41 million worldwide against an $11.5 million budget.
 It appeared on some critics' year-end lists for 1994 and 1995 and has since gained cult status for its depiction of the early careers and young adult lifestyles of Generation X.